amplia-iiot/oda-docs/content/infrastructure/services.md

 weight= 4
 +++

-This multi-module contains services used widely across the ODA system (e.g. serialization services).
+This multi-module contains services used by other bundles in ODA.

 ## Implemented services